ebemunk/blog/content/post/2018-01-20-lost-text-mining.md

   - how many (which) characters appear in each episode

-- [ ] Words per char

-  - how many words (on avg/total) a char says when they speak

 - [ ] Word complexity per char

   - char word usage tendencies (do they use big words, exclams ...)